This month, the world glows pink with the “light of hope” that was first lit by Evelyn Lauder 12 years ago.

-New landmarks such as Mumbai’s Bandra-Worli Sea Link and Dubai’s Burj al Arab join established stalwarts like New York’s Empire State Building and Belgium’s Amsterdam Bridge to remind women about the need for annual breast cancer checkups, thereby saving millions of lives across the globe.
+New landmarks such as Dubai’s Burj al Arab and China’s Nanpu Bridge join established stalwarts like New York’s Empire State Building and Belgium’s Amsterdam Bridge to remind women about the need for annual breast cancer checkups, thereby saving millions of lives across the globe.

 But why pink?
 And while we are at it, why is breast cancer denoted by a ribbon?
 Rather than, say, a white flag?

 It began with yellow oak trees

 Back in the 19th century, when the US Cavalry Soldiers traditionally wore a yellow scarf around their neck, one would see whole villages of women tying yellow ribbons in their hair to signify their devotion to a sweetheart away at war.

 There was even a traditional folk song that went ‘Round Her Neck She Wears a Yeller Ribbon.
-Nobody knows its origins but it has existed in various versions for almost 400 years now – reaching their zenith in 1973’s Tie a Yellow Ribbon Round the Old Oak Tree by Irwin Levine and L. Russell Brown, written at the end of the Vietnam War.
+Nobody knows its origins but it has existed in various versions for almost 400 years now.
+It reached the zenith in the 1973’s Tie a Yellow Ribbon Round the Ole Oak Tree by Irwin Levine and L. Russell Brown, written at the end of the Vietnam War.

 Then came 1979, the year that Penney Laingen, wife of a hostage in Iran, was inspired by the song to tie yellow ribbons around trees in her front yard.
 Millions of yellow ribbons sprouted up across the country in solidarity.

 Then came red

 The second major step was taken 11 years later, when AIDS activists looked at the yellow ribbons that dotted the landscape for soldiers fighting the Gulf War and said, “What about something for our boys dying here at home?”

-Ribbons had arrived.
 Almost overnight, every charitable cause had to have one.
 In fact, they quickly became so ubiquitous that The New York Times declared 1992 “The Year of the Ribbon”.

 How pink got into the cancer business

-In 1992, Alexandra Penney, Editor-in-Chief of Self, had an inspiration while designing the magazine’s annual Breast Cancer Awareness Month issue: create a ribbon and enlist Estée Lauder, the cosmetics giant that had fronted previous breast cancer initiatives, to distribute it in New York City stores.
+In 1992, Alexandra Penney, Editor-in-Chief of Self, had an inspiration while designing the magazine’s annual Breast Cancer Awareness Month issue: Create a ribbon and enlist Estée Lauder, the cosmetics giant that had fronted previous breast cancer initiatives, to distribute it in New York City stores.

 The colour, as yet, was undecided.
 Then they heard about Haley and called.
-“We said, ‘We want to go in with you on this, we’ll give you national attention, there’s nothing in it for us,” Penney explained in an interview, years later.
+“We said, ‘We want to go in with you on this.
+We’ll give you national attention, there’s nothing in it for us,’ ” Penney explained in an interview, years later.
 “She wanted nothing to do with us.
 Said we were too commercial.
 We didn’t want to crowd her but we really wanted to do a ribbon.”

 So, they chose pink.
 Almost randomly.
-Because, sometimes, semiotic symbols are born simply by chance or accident.
+Because, sometimes, semiotic symbols are born simply by chance.
+Or accident.